Anthony-Lupo/Quality-of-Wine/README.md

 Predicting The Wine Quality

 ![20190430_195732](https://user-images.githubusercontent.com/94997866/155644786-516ce884-cf78-40e0-821d-7aa363d7350e.jpg)

+Citation Request:
+This dataset is public available for research.
+The details are described in [Cortez et al., 2009].
+Please include this citation if you plan to use this database:

+P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
+Modeling wine preferences by data mining from physicochemical properties.
+In Decision Support Systems, Elsevier, 47(4):547-553.
+ISSN: 0167-9236.

 Sommeliers are able to tell the quality of wine by taste, smell, sight and mouth feel.
 What if you aren't a Sommelier and you want to make wine?
 How do you decide what is a good wine?

+Sources
+Created by: Paulo Cortez (Univ.
+Minho), Antonio Cerdeira, Fernando Almeida, Telmo Matos and Jose Reis (CVRVV) @ 2009

+Past Usage:

+P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
+Modeling wine preferences by data mining from physicochemical properties.
+In Decision Support Systems, Elsevier, 47(4):547-553.
+ISSN: 0167-9236.

+In the above reference, two datasets were created, using red and white wine samples.
+The inputs include objective tests (e.g. PH values) and the output is based on sensory data (median of at least 3 evaluations made by wine experts).
+Each expert graded the wine quality between 0 (very bad) and 10 (very excellent

 I have been tasked with predicting the quality of wine based off of 11 different features.
 These are chemical properties of wine, that can be quantified by anybody.